Don't miss out on any news and changes relating to CE! Register now for the CE InfoService

 Group A will, among other things, review the suitability of the current Guide to application of the Machinery Directive with regard to the essential health and safety requirements (EHSRs) amended in the MR, the topic of ‘substantial modification’, and machine-specific provisions of the New Legislative Framework.

-Group C covers the topics of autonomous mobile machines, the risk of contact with overhead power lines, and seats (e.g. safety belts).
+Group C covers the topics of autonomous mobile machines, the risk of contact with overhead power lines, and seating/restraint systems (e.g. safety belts).

-Group E is responsible for digital operating instructions and other information (e.g. the declaration of conformity).
+Group E is responsible for digital operating instructions and documentation (e.g. the declaration of conformity).

 Does the current Guide to application of the Machinery Directive already cover the Machinery Regulation?